tstephen/imagectl/README.md

 * adding new files found in the target to the reference
   * renaming files if there is a name collision
 * removing duplicates from the target collection

+## TODO

+* Organise behaviour has not been integrated (currently reliant on older tool for this)